-Examples of common threats include pandemic diseases, sabotage, earthquakes, fire, utility outage, floods, terrorism, and cyber-attacks.
+Examples of common threats include cyber-attacks, pandemic diseases, sabotage, earthquakes, fire, utility outage, floods, and terrorism.
 The threats in the examples above share a common theme-the potential to damage organizational infrastructure and cripple a very vital operation of the State.